 All LLCs need to undergo an annual audit of financial statements, so you’ll have to appoint an auditor to work for your company.
 Resident companies do not have to submit those documents to the government, but you may as a foreign company.

-Benefits of Establishing a Subsidiary in Namibia
+Benefits of Setting Up a Namibia Subsidiary

 Although it can be time-consuming to learn how to set up a Namibia subsidiary, you’ll benefit from working in the country through new business relationships, product and service offerings, and more.
 Companies also choose to establish an LLC for the benefit of limited liability between the parent company and subsidiary.
 Both can operate with a degree of independence and won’t have to worry about litigation or financial problems from the other.